oktadev/okta-blog/_source/_posts/2022-06-06-secure-databases-dotnet.md

 ### Create your application services

-Create a new folder in your root and name it `Services`.
+Create a new folder in the project root and name it `Services`.
 You will add the following four files to this directory.

 * ICosmosService.cs
 * CosmosService.cs